bhaaskara/InterviewQA/Jenkins_QA.md

 # What is pipeline ?
 Jenkins Pipeline (or simply “Pipeline”) is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.

+# What are the different types of pipelines
+Scripted pipeline
+Declarative pipeline
 # Jenkins pipeline: agent vs node ?
 The simple answer is, **Agent** is for **declarative** pipelines and **node** is for **scripted** pipelines.